 |Legal, financial: from declared date

 Personal: once you have lost capacity

-Both general and enduring powers of attorney can allow you to place your matters in the hands of someone you can trust.
-If you would like more advice about powers of attorney, or which power to use in your situation, LawPath recommends getting in touch with an estate planning lawyer for more tailored service for your needs.
+Both general and enduring POAs can allow you to place your matters in the hands of someone you can trust.
+If you would like more advice about powers of attorney, or which power to use in your situation, an estate planning lawyer can advise you on your options.

 Get a fixed-fee quote from Australia's largest lawyer marketplace.